 To me and so many others, Ellen Page will forever be Juno.
 She’s a kook; it’s as if the role was written for her, she’s that perfect.
 Well, the Academy loved her enough to give her an Oscar nomination (besides hers and Cody’s, “Juno” got two more Oscar noms – for director Jason Reitman and for Best Picture).
 I often get annoyed by teen actors in movies, but Juno is mature beyond her years – and, though Page was 19 when “Juno” was filming, she makes me not hate teen actors so much.
 She’s as honest and real as Juno as any teen actor I’ve seen.
 Bateman and Garner portray the morally complicated marital relationship that sets this film apart from so many others.
 Cody plays with stereotypes, but then she flips them on their backs and shows the world how real characters are made.

 A Grammy-nominated soundtrack puts “Juno” in a class of its own when it comes to quirks.
 Talk about hipster.
 But these catchy tunes only serve to leave an even more indelible mark on you.
 You won’t forget it because you can’t.

 Normalcy really isn’t its style.
-That’s what makes “Juno” one of my favorite movies of all time (In the 2 spot, but who’s counting?).
+That’s what makes “Juno” one of my favorite movies of all time.
 It’s not just another teen movie.
 Far, far from it.